-The study of three major modern dance styles focusing on technique and choreography.
+This course includes the study of three major modern dance styles focusing on technique and choreography.
 The course is designed to lead students to the development of their own movement style through studio dance, lecture, readings, concert attendance, videotapes, films, and discussions.
 Prerequisite: FIA 107 or permission of instructor.
 3 lecture hours per week.
 3 credit hours.